 For any significant domain of decision-making a DRD representing the complete DRG may be a large and complex diagram.
 Implementations MAY provide facilities for displaying DRDs which are partial or filtered views of the DRG, e.g. by hiding categories of elements, or hiding or collapsing areas of the network.
 DMN does not specify how such views should be notated, but whenever information is hidden implementations SHOULD provide a clear visual indication that this is the case.
+DRG Elements with requirements not displayed or ellipsis (...) to show that this is the case.
+For example, see Figure 11.5.

 Two examples of DRDs providing partial views of a DRG are shown in Figure 6.5: DRD 1 shows only the immediate requirements of a single decision; DRD 2 shows only Information Requirements and the elements they connect.
-In this example, for the purposes of illustration only, the approach taken is to use a fine dashed outline for any element with some hidden requirements.
+In this example, for the purposes example, for the purposes example, for the purposes example, the approach taken is to use a fine dashed outline for any element with some hidden requirements.